anuket-project/anuket-specifications/doc/ref_cert/RC2/chapters/chapter01.md

 In summary, **Conformance** testing will be performed for **Verification** and **Validation** purposes, defined further as:

 - **Verification** will be used to indicate conformance to requirements/specifications.
 Accomplished with Requirement Traceability and Manifest Reviews to ensure that the Kubernetes infrastructure is delivered per implementation specifications.
-- **Validations** is used to indicate that testing performed confirms the infrastructure and CNF meet the expected, or desired outcome, or behaviour.
+- **Validation** is performed using testing to confirm that the cloud infrastructure and CNF meet the expected outcomes or desired outcomes, and behaviours.

 **All Terms utilized throughout this chapter are intended to align with CVC definitions, and their use through CVC documentation, guidelines, and standards.**